-For the past few months, we have been asked to stop sending spam emails.
-These emails are not sent by us!
+For a few months, we are sometimes asked to stop sending unwanted emails, but these emails are not sent by us!

-The Sentora project does not send any unrequested emails nor does it host any third party website or email senders.
+The Sentora project does not send any unsolicited email, it does not host any third party website or email sender.

 These emails are sent by people who are abusing our Sentora Hosting Control Panel software to manage their servers.